peteradel22/Takalefy_Ismaielia_GradProject/README.md

 uvicorn AI_monthly_forecast:app --reload
 ```

-The AI service will be available at: `http://localhost:8000`
+The AI service will be available Localy at: `http://localhost:8000`
+The AI service will be available Gloably at: `https://web-production-ca42.up.railway.app`

 ---